 Percent Change is provided to assist in the determination of the percent and amount of change between two numbers.
 Comparing sales last month to this month for example.

 Calculators that provide for the summation of x enable the operator to accumulate amounts preceding depression of the times key.
-In an invoice for example, one might want to accumulate the quantity as well as the extended amounts to check for quantity or pricing errors.
+In an invoice for example, you might want to accumulate the quantity, as well as the extended amounts to check for quantity or pricing errors.

 The 8130X, 8145X and Monroe UltimateX also provide for the ability to automatically sum the results of depressions of the = key and or the % key.
 This facility saves times and generally prevents the inadvertent omission of moving such amounts to the memory.

 When we discussed add mode earlier, it was and is ordinarily in the context of adding dollars and cents.The 8130X, 8145X and Monroe UltimateX also have the ability to add decimal amounts other than dollars and cents.
 If for example we were adding fractional weights at 4 decimal places, we could add such amounts without pressing the decimal key.

 Originally designed for the European market, nickel rounding is provided for on the 8130X, 8145X and Monroe UltimateX.
 In the event the U.S. eliminates the penny from the monetary system, nickel rounding can be selected.
 Doing so would round all amounts up to the nearest nickel automatically.
 An answer of 2.22 for example would now become 2.25.

 Automatic two-column addition is a feature contained on the 8130X, 8145X and Monroe UltimateX.
 It provides the ability to add two columns of figures simultaneously.
 For example, if you had a stack of invoices and wanted to add the invoice amount and the amount of tax at the same time, two column addition would enable facility.